wkandrews/Predicting-UK-Election-Results/README.md

 ## Model Creation & Evaluation
 ### Baseline Model
-A baseline model using the 'balanced' class_weights feature to mitigate the class imbalance seen within the dataset and was used to make swing predictions and probabilities.
+A baseline model was created using the 'balanced' class_weights feature to mitigate the class imbalance seen within the dataset and was used to make swing predictions and probabilities.
 ``` python
 model_1 = LogisticRegression(max_iter=1000, class_weight='balanced', random_state=42)
 model_1.fit(X_train, y_train)